EvernodeXRPL/evernode-sdk/hotpocket/tutorial-instance-sync.md

 1. The contract id of the existing contract.
 2. The IP/domain address and the peer port of at least one of the existing nodes.
-3. At least one public key of the existing UNL nodes.
+3. At least one public key of the existing UNL nodes (this does not ncessaraily need to be the same node as [2]).

 When the new node is created, it is capable of using the limited information available to it and discover the existing contract cluster and sync with it.
 So the expectation is for the new node to eventually behave exactly the same as existing nodes and execute the same contract code.